Location: Michigan, USA

 In Los Angeles, Dr. Colwitz was a member of the choral music faculty at California State University, Fullerton where she conducted the women’s choir and taught music education courses.
 She served as the Director of Music at St. Victor Catholic Church in West Hollywood from 2003-2008 where she conducted the church choir and guest orchestra in weekly services, feast day services, and concerts such as the Duruflé Requiem and Handel’sMessiah.
 Dr. Colwitz sang with John Alexander and the Pacific Chorale in Santa Ana, Califoria.
 Additionally, she was privileged to sing with the Pacific Symphony and Los Angeles Philharmonic under the batons of Carl St. Clair, Giancarlo Guerrero, Esa-Pekka Salonen, Christoph von Dohnányi, and Gustavo Dudamel.

-Dr. Colwitz is currently the Director of Choral Activities at the University of Alabama in Huntsville.
-She conducts the Chamber Choir and Concert Choir, teaches private voice lessons, and choral education methods classes.
-Dr. Colwitz is also the newly appointed conductor and artistic director of the Huntsville Master Chorale, the oldest chamber chorale in Huntsville.
-She serves frequently as contest adjudicator and choral clinician throughout Alabama.
-Dr. Colwitz is a member of MENC, the Alabama Vocal Association, the National Collegiate Choral Organization (NCCO), American Choral Directors Association (ACDA), International Federation for Choral Music (IFCM), and Pi Kappa Lambda.
+Dr. Colwitz is currently the Director of Choral Activities at Northern Michigan University.
+She conducts the Madrigal Singers and the University Choir, the Marquette Choral Society, and choral education methods classes.
+She serves frequently as contest adjudicator and choral clinician throughout the Southeast and Midwest.
+Dr. Colwitz is a member of NAfME, the National Collegiate Choral Organization (NCCO), American Choral Directors Association (ACDA), International Federation for Choral Music (IFCM), and Pi Kappa Lambda.

-Dr. Colwitz lives in Jones Valley with her husband, William Dehning, accomplished conductor, Emeritus Professor, and published author, and their very silly golden retriever, Sam.
+Dr. Colwitz lives in Marquette, MI, with her husband, William Dehning, accomplished conductor, Emeritus Professor, and published author, along with their dog, Sam and cats, Chloe and Charlie.